Infineon/mtb-example-xmc-flash-protection/README.md

  2.1.0   | Added support for new kits |
  2.1.1   | Updated README |
  2.2.0   | Updated code to use retarget-io-cat3 middleware for shell operations |
+ 2.2.1   | Removed a redundant function prototype |
 ------

 All other trademarks or registered trademarks referenced herein are the property of their respective owners.

-© 2024 Infineon Technologies AG
+© 2025 Infineon Technologies AG

 All Rights Reserved.